oneeve8/kobble-data/content/Information.md

 Shape and size:
 * Circumnavigation
 * Compass
+* 24 hour sun in Arctic and Antarcic
 * Plane flights straight or angled paths
 * Direct flights in southern regions
 * Gyroscope